 Housing that is vacant, but used for rent or for seasonal, recreational, or occasional use housing has steadily increased since 2010.
-Meanwhile, of occupied housing units, renter-occupied units has decreased by 44.4% and vacancy rates have increased significantly in the same period, suggesting that more housing units in the Village belong homeowners who are only staying in their homes on a irregular basis.
-See Table 11 for details.
+Meanwhile, of occupied housing units, renter-occupied units have decreased by 44.4% and vacancy rates have increased significantly in the same period, suggesting that more housing units in the Village belong to homeowners who are only staying in their homes on an irregular basis.
+But Table 11 also illustrates the decrease in renter-occupied housing units coinciding with the shift in vacant units used for seasonal, recreational, or occasional use housing which can be attributed to longterm rental units being converted to short term rentals.
+The Village had 61 short term rental permits in August 2022, which means that the number of renter-occupied homes may be larger that indicated in Table 11.